RishabhBajaj25/3DGS_Alignment/README.md

 # Gaussian Splat Alignment in Visible Space

 This project focuses on aligning two Gaussian splats within either the visible or X-ray domain.
 The current implementation supports alignment of two 3DGS datasets in the visible RGB space.
-This work was conducted while affiliated with the National Institute of Informatics.
+This work was conducted while affiliated with the National Institute of Informatics, Tokyo.

 ## Workflow